 Aftermarket parts are replacement car parts that are not made by the vehicle’s original manufacturer (OEM—Original Equipment Manufacturer).
 Instead, they are produced by third-party companies and are often designed to function the same—or even better—than OEM parts.

-Many car owners prefer aftermarket parts over OEM parts for several reasons.
-Let’s break down the key benefits:
+Car owners may opt for aftermarket parts over OEM parts for several reasons.
+Let’s see why:

-Many people assume that OEM parts are always superior, but that’s not necessarily true.
-Some aftermarket manufacturers improve upon the original design, making their parts more durable or performance-oriented.
-For instance, high-performance brake pads from reputable aftermarket brands can outperform OEM versions.
+OEM parts are considered high quality.
+But that is not always true.
+Aftermarket manufacturers improve the original design by making their parts more durable or performance-oriented.
+Aftermarket high-performance brake pads work better than OEM parts.

 Disadvantages of aftermarket parts